openchatops/spec/README.md

 All services, service methods, messages, and message fields are documented with inline comments.
 A higher level overview of the API will follow in this section.

+## Reference implementation

+[Rustin](https://github.com/openchatops/rustin) is a prototype for OpenChatOps being developed as a reference implementation.

+## Community

+To participate in the development of OpenChatOps, please feel free to join our chat.
+It is available through:

+* [#openchatops:matrix.org](https://vector.im/beta/#/room/#openchatops:matrix.org) on the Matrix network
+* [#openchatops](https://webchat.freenode.net/?channels=openchatops) on the Freenode IRC network

+Issues and pull requests to any OpenChatOps repository on GitHub are also welcome.

 ## License

 The OpenChatOps specification is available under the [MIT License](http://opensource.org/licenses/MIT).
 See the attached LICENSE file.